vidhi09-tech/flight-explorer/README.md

 - Scalability - Pretty soon we could be dealing with hundreds of files and thousands of rows
 - Resource efficiency - Reducing BigQuery storage and queries must be a priority

-## Limitations
-- No way to obtain historical prices as the API used only returns upcoming flights.
-- Straightforward logic for determining which prices to report: simply reports flights which prices are lower than historical minimum prices for that route/month

 ## Roadmap
 ### Should (and will) do it: